ziqiwong228/frp/README.md

 ## Frogger

-In this assignment, we will use the RxJS Observable stream to create the [classic Frogger Arcade Game]() in an SVG image.
-See
+In this project, we will create the [classic Frogger Arcade Game](https://www.youtube.com/watch?v=l9fO-YuWPSk) using Functional Reactive Programming (FRP) techniques.
+Programs will be implemented in TypeScript and will use RxJS Observable streams to handle animation, user interaction, and other similar stream behaviours.
+See [spec](https://github.com/ziqiwong228/frp/blob/main/spec.pdf) for project specifications.

 All of your changes, code, and game files should be in the src folder.